Table of Contents

 What Can Brands Learn from Gap’s Mistakes?

-This case study has revealed that a company’s logo plays a central role in connecting consumers with brands, and therefore in enhancing brand equity.
+This case study has revealed that a company’s logo plays a central role in connecting consumers with brands, and therefore in enhancing Brand equity represents the value of a brand.
+It is the difference between the value of a branded product and the value of that product without that brand name attached to it..
 Here are four key lessons to learn from Gap’s error in rebranding judgment:

 1. Customers Care More Than You Think

 As much as we all try not to judge a book by its cover – we all do.
 The same goes for brands.
 We often judge a brand based on its logo and aesthetic alone, and Gap has proven that changing your logo can damage the extent to which people are able to recognize and trust you.

 Brands must be aware that consumers do not tire of logos as quickly as employees might, for they are exposed to it much less frequently.
 If you plan to change your logo, it’s a good idea to warn your customers first because they might care more than you think.